guoruizhong/quarto/blog/2022/12/19/index.md

 screen -r 10835
 ```

-## Vim manual
+## Vim Basics

-### Basics

 ```bash
 vim <my_file_name> # open/create file with vim
 ```

-Once you are in Vim the most important commands are `i` , `:` and `ESC`.
-The `i` key brings you into the insert mode for typing. `ESC` brings you out of there.
-And the `:` key starts the command mode at the bottom of the screen.
+- Once you are in Vim the most important commands are `i` , `:` and `ESC`.
+- `i` key brings you into the insert mode for typing.
+- `ESC` brings you out of there.
+- `:` key starts the command mode at the bottom of the screen.

 In the following text, all commands starting with `:` need to be typed in the command mode.
 All other commands are typed in the normal mode after hitting the `ESC` key.

 ### Modifiers